Good for Novice Owners:

-English Bulldog Breed Profile
+English Bulldog Dog Breed Information

 The loving and gentle English Bulldog is one of the most well-liked companion dog breeds around the world.
 A breed of English origins, the Bulldog was first recognized as a non-sporting dog by the American Kennel Club in 1886.
 The original use of this breed was Bull baiting, which was eventually outlawed with the establishment of the Cruelty to Animals Act of 1835.
 This legislative act made the act of Bull and Bear baiting both illegal.